elmtree-askmo/cloudcannon-app/content/learn/economics/what-are-the-key-concepts-and-principles-of-economic-theory.md

 url: /learn/economics/questions/what-are-the-key-concepts-and-principles-of-economic-theory
 score: -1.0
 related_article1:
-    id: 170865
+    id: 170858
-    title: What analytical techniques are used to determine optimal quality in economics?
+    title: >-
+        How is cost-benefit analysis integrated into economic models and policy making?
     subject: Economics
-    url: /learn/economics/questions/what-analytical-techniques-are-used-to-determine-optimal-quality-in-economics
+    url: /learn/economics/questions/how-is-costbenefit-analysis-integrated-into-economic-models-and-policy-making
 related_article2:
-    id: 170858
+    id: 170848
-    title: How is cost-benefit analysis integrated into economic models and policy making?
+    title: >-
+        Explain the role of cost-benefit analysis in economic decision making and its impact on resource allocation.
     subject: Economics
-    url: /learn/economics/questions/how-is-costbenefit-analysis-integrated-into-economic-models-and-policy-making
+    url: /learn/economics/questions/explain-the-role-of-costbenefit-analysis-in-economic-decision-making-and-its-impact-on-resource-allocation
 related_article3:
-    id: 170854
+    id: 170847
-    title: How does the interpretation of the cost curve affect economic decisions?
+    title: >-
+        How do you identify costs and benefits in a cost-benefit analysis?
     subject: Economics
-    url: /learn/economics/questions/how-does-the-interpretation-of-the-cost-curve-affect-economic-decisions
+    url: /learn/economics/questions/how-do-you-identify-costs-and-benefits-in-a-costbenefit-analysis
 related_article4:
-    id: 170853
+    id: 170863
-    title: What is the cost curve and what factors influence its shape?
+    title: >-
+        What are some common graphical methods used to represent costs and benefits?
     subject: Economics
-    url: /learn/economics/questions/what-is-the-cost-curve-and-what-factors-influence-its-shape
+    url: /learn/economics/questions/what-are-some-common-graphical-methods-used-to-represent-costs-and-benefits
 related_article5:
-    id: 170856
+    id: 170851
-    title: What methods are used to calculate marginal benefit and how does it impact decision making?
+    title: >-
+        Define the benefit curve and explain the factors that influence its shape.
     subject: Economics
-    url: /learn/economics/questions/what-methods-are-used-to-calculate-marginal-benefit-and-how-does-it-impact-decision-making
+    url: /learn/economics/questions/define-the-benefit-curve-and-explain-the-factors-that-influence-its-shape
 ---

 &nbsp;